Skip to main content

 • {extActHmac} – HMAC-Schlüssel zum Signieren der Antwort.

-To complete the custom automation configuration, assign the script to any DigiCert agents that will coordinate certificate lifecycle automation events for the custom application:
+To complete the custom automation configuration, assign the script to any DigiCert agents that will manage certificates for the custom application:

-1. From the Trust Lifecycle Manager main menu, select Discovery & automation tools > Agents.
+1. From the Trust Lifecycle Manager menu, go to Discovery & automation tools > Agents.

-2. Locate the local DigiCert agents on the systems where the custom application is running.
-Select each agent by name to view the details for it.
+2. Select the agent by name to view the details for it.

-3. Select the pencil (edit) icon on the right of the agent details page to update the agent configuration.
+3. On the details page, select the pencil icon on the right to edit the agent configuration.

 4. In the IP/port targets section for the agent, locate any IP/port targets where the custom application is running and configure them as follows: